Vehicle properties

 Maximum shift duration

 Sometimes you may need to extend the courier's working hours.
 But you also need to limit the maximum shift length and set the window you want to fit into.
-Let's day you have a 14-hour time window for courier delivery (for example, from 8:00 to 22:00), but each courier shouldn't work more than 8 hours.
+For example, there's a specific 14-hour time window during which couriers can make deliveries: from 8:00 to 22:00.
+However, the duration of each courier's shift must not exceed 10 hours (max_duration_s), and there should be no more than 8 working hours per shift (max_working_duration_s).

 RouteQ helps you schedule shifts with hard time windows and preferred lengths.
 In this case, the courier's shift length doesn't affect the work start time.
 It only affects the time that they spend completing orders.